sap-tutorials/sap-build-apps/tutorials/codejam-events-process-6/codejam-events-process-6.md

 <!-- description --> Now that you've created events and sent them to your SAP Build Process Automation tenant, create a project that can be triggered by those events.

 ## Prerequisites
-- You have completed the previous tutorial for the event-driven processes CodeJam, [Send events to SAP Build Process Automation](codejam-events-process-5-send-events-sbpa).
+- You have completed the previous tutorial for the event-based processes CodeJam, [Send events to SAP Build Process Automation](codejam-events-process-5-send-events-sbpa).

 ## You will learn
 - How to specify an event to be captured by the SAP Build Process Automation tenant